henveloper/delivery-solution/README.md

 * http api is written in NodeJS (Typescript)

-* unit tests for classes / api / integration are written
+* tests for classes / api / integration are written

 # Response to the API interfaces